shr4mm/Libary-Project/README.md

 - cancel reservation
 - sort books by year of publication
 - search books by title
-The user can also go to his personal page, where the following is displayed:
+- possibility to select a search (name/author/year of publication) The user can also go to his personal page, where the following is displayed:
 - books that are currently on hand
 - books reserved but not yet issued